okay-ok/demon/README.md

 - **Optimized Placement:** Place slow-moving and lighter goods in less accessible locations, while fast-moving and heavier goods are stored in highly accessible areas.
 This strategic placement reduces overall handling time and enhances operational efficiency.

+- **Automated Inventory Checking:** Allow for usage of sensors to reconcile physical data with data present in the system and notify user of discrepancies if any.

+- **Movemement and Stock Trends Analyzer:** Better preparedness for future by analysing past data and predicting the next round of movement for different cities/sites, and mainiatining stock level trends.

 ### Implementation Plan:

 To facilitate the practical application of this optimized warehouse management strategy, the development of specialized software is proposed.
 This software, envisioned as a web application, will provide the following functionalities: